Christa2308/E-WareHouse/README.md

 # E-WareHouse_System
 > A robust web-based solution for digitizing and automating warehouse operations.
  ## 1. Project Statement
-<small> The E-Warehouse System is a web-based solution designed to digitize and automate the core operations of a storage facility.
+The E-Warehouse System is a web-based solution designed to digitize and automate the core operations of a storage facility.
 Traditional manual record-keeping often leads to data silos, inventory inaccuracies, and delayed order fulfillment.

 This system provides a centralized platform to manage real-time stock levels, supplier interactions, and warehouse movements.
-By leveraging the event-driven architecture of ASP.NET Web Forms, the application ensures data integrity and provides a responsive interface for warehouse managers to monitor assets, reduce overhead costs, and optimize the supply chain workflow. </small>
+By leveraging the event-driven architecture of ASP.NET Web Forms, the application ensures data integrity and provides a responsive interface for warehouse managers to monitor assets, reduce overhead costs, and optimize the supply chain workflow.

 ---
 ## 2. Project Objectives